algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## gaid t

-- Opcode: 0x3c {uint8 transaction group index}
+- Encoding: 0x3c {uint8 transaction group index}
 - Stack: ... &rarr; ..., uint64
 - ID of the asset or application created in the Tth transaction of the current group
 - Availability: v4